Tonic Water and Gout: Is it Safe to Drink?

 The simplest “gout drink” is also the best: plain old water.
 Staying hydrated helps flush out uric acid and protects your joints.
 Aim for at least eight glasses a day – more if you’re active.

-See also Does Tonic Water Keep You Awake?
+See also Does Tonic Water Go Bad?

 Drinks: The Good, The Bad, & The Questionable